Induction Heat Treating & Annealing

 Induction Heat Treating Machines

-RDO offers various induction annealing machines including the Model 1TM, Minimax and HF Platinum systems which are ideal for the induction heat treating and annealing small parts.
-These induction generators are built using MOSFET technology and are available in 3.0, 6.0 and 10.0 kW power supplies, which work in the range of 200-600 kHz.
+RDO offers various induction annealing machines including the Model HU2000 and Model HU5000 systems which are ideal for the induction heat treating and annealing small parts.
+These induction generators are built using MOSFET technology and are available in 2.0 and 5.0kW power supplies, which work in the range of 250kHz.- 1.0MHz.
 These systems are also ideal for high temperature brazing, annealing, hardening or tempering.
 These induction annealing systems can be configured with one or two alternating heads, and can be fitted with RS232 Communication Ports.

 For larger induction heat treating, bonding and annealing applications, RDO offers their DuraPower Series with power supplies from 5-500kW in power and frequency ranges from 1 to 440 kHz, HFI series with a 3–120kW power range and 135-400 kHz frequency range, their LFI series with a 5–120 kW range and 35-100 kHz frequency range.
 With the flexibility in product offerings, RDO can handle just about any Induction Heat Treating, Bonding or annealing application that is submitted for review.